 The company Adder offers very high-performance solutions for the digital KVM market.
 It has a very wide range of extension units with many variants (digital and analogue) and a maximum resolution of 2560×1660 pixels.
-Its KVM extenders make it possible, for example, to display a server on one or more screens.
+KVM extenders from Adder make it possible, for example, to display a server on one or more screens.
 The aim is either to allow users to perform their everyday tasks or to use the screens for digital signage technologies.

 These "point-to-point" connections reach distances of 10 to 300 metres.

-If other network equipment (switches or hubs) is integrated, they can reach 900 metres or more.
+However, if other network equipment (switches or hubs) is integrated, they can reach 900 metres or more.

 Furthermore, the SFP connector provided for in some types of extenders makes it possible to reach 10 km!